jtharris/chip8/README.md

 to V in the lower right corner.

 The first value is the hex value, and in parentheses is the QWERY key.
-Games that you will find on the internet typically don't have any sort of documentation, so initially you will probably just have to bang around on these until you find the buttons that work.
+Games that you will find on the internet typically don't have any sort of instructions, so initially you will probably just have to bang around on these until you find the buttons that work.